Pear And Blue Cheese Salad

 The blue cheese

-Roquefort is the traditional choice, and it earns its place.
-One of France’s oldest protected cheeses, made exclusively from Lacaune sheep’s milk and aged in the natural caves of Combalou near Roquefort-sur-Soulzon in the Aveyron.
+Roquefort is the traditional choice, you can use other blue cheeses, but this one is especially delicious in this salad.
+It’s one of France’s oldest protected cheeses and is made exclusively from Lacaune sheep’s milk and aged in the natural caves of Combalou near Roquefort-sur-Soulzon in the Aveyron.
 It became the first French cheese to receive AOC protection in 1925, and the rules remain strict.
 Only seven producers are currently authorised to make it.
 That specific sharpness and creaminess is what makes a blue cheese and pear salad with walnuts work so well, the cheese needs to be bold enough to hold its own against the sweetness of the fruit.

 The walnuts

 The Périgord and the Dordogne are walnut country, with production dating back to the 13th century.
 Noix du Périgord received its own AOP in 2002, protecting four specific varieties.
 In this blue cheese pear and walnut salad, the walnuts do two things: they add crunch against the soft pear and creamy cheese, and their slight bitterness cuts through the richness in a way that toasted pine nuts simply wouldn’t.
-Don’t skip the toasting step.
-Two minutes in a dry pan transforms them from fine to genuinely good.
+Don’t skip the toasting step, it takes wo minutes in a dry pan and transforms the walnuts from good to delicious.

 The vinaigrette

-The walnut oil is where a lot of home cooks make a substitution they shouldn’t.
-Olive oil is a decent dressing fat, but it’s not what this blue cheese pear walnut salad needs.
-Good walnut oil, cold-pressed from the Périgord if you can find it, has a depth and nuttiness that echoes the walnuts and ties everything together.
-Available in most decent supermarkets, keeps in the fridge for a few months.
-The Dijon mustard is doing more than it appears: beyond flavour, it acts as an emulsifier, binding oil and vinegar into a smooth, cohesive dressing that coats the leaves evenly.
-Thirty seconds of proper whisking makes a real difference.
+The walnut oil is where a lot of home cooks make a substitution, but they shouldn’t.
+Olive oil is a perfect dressing fat, but it’s not what this blue cheese pear walnut salad needs.
+Good walnut oil, cold-pressed (from the Périgord if you can find it), has a depth and nuttiness that echoes the walnuts and ties everything together beautifully.
+The Dijon mustard acts as an emulsifier, binding oil and vinegar into a smooth, cohesive dressing that coats the leaves evenly.
+And of course, it gives the vinaigrette that extra kick.
+Thirty seconds of proper whisking will make your vinaigrette just perfect.

 The leaves

-The classic French combination of mâche, frisée, and radicchio isn’t accidental.
-Mâche is soft, mild, and slightly nutty, a gentle base that doesn’t compete.
-Frisée brings bitterness and texture, its curly leaves catching the dressing in a way flat leaves don’t.
-Radicchio adds colour and a more assertive bitterness that stands up to the cheese.
-Together they make something more interesting than any one of them alone.
+The classic French combination of mâche, curly endive, and radicchio is the perfect balance in flavours.
+Mâche is soft, mild, and slightly nutty, it is a gentle base.
+The curly endive brings bitterness and texture, its curly leaves catches the dressing in a way flat leaves don’t.
+And radicchio adds colour and a more assertive bitterness that stands up to the cheese.
+Together they make a more interesting combination than any one of them could achieve on their own.
 Most supermarkets sell mixed bitter leaf bags that include all three.
-Anything labelled “bistro salad mix” will do the job.

 Leave your thoughts